MTV Global: History

 In February 1988, MTV Europe moved to the Camden Town area at 20-23 Mandela St.

-In October of the same year, the management of MTV Europe visited the Soviet Union for preliminary negotiations on the start of work.
+In October of the same year, MTV Europe management visited the Soviet Union for preliminary negotiations on bringing the channel there.
 At the same time, an application for registration of the TV channel was submitted.

 In 1989, MTV Europe covered the Moscow Music Festival live from the Lenin Stadium.
-At the same time, the TV channel started in East Berlin, East Germany.
+At the same time, the TV channel started in East Berlin, East Germany, the same day as the dissolution of the East German cabinet.
+10 million subscribers across Europe were now picking the channel.
 Soviet artists officially debuted on MTV in the summer of 1989.
-The Moscow group "Cruise" released the Hit for MTV manifesto song at the same time.
+The Moscow group "Kruiz" released the Hit for MTV manifesto song at the same time.

 In February 1990, MTV Europe was launched in Poland and Czechoslovakia.
-In the same year, Viacom bought the remaining 25% of shares from British Telecom.
+In the same year, Viacom bought 25% of MTV Europe's shares from British Telecom.
+A British winner got Madonna's gold stage costume designer for her Blonde Ambition tour in a competition held by the channel; other such cases included a 50-year old Yugoslavian winning a Harley-Davidson that was owned by Billy Idol and a winner receiving radio station.

-In early 1991, Metromedia International Group together with Lencentel signed a contract with MTV Europe for 5 years, this is the first contract for broadcasting a foreign channel signed in the USSR.
-On March 8, 1991, the channel began broadcasting in Leningrad, and later in other major cities, which made it possible to become the first Western 24-hour channel that could be received in the USSR.
+In early 1991, Metromedia International Group together with Lencentel signed a contract with MTV Europe for five years, the first contract for broadcasting a foreign channel signed in the USSR.
+On March 8, 1991, the channel began broadcasting in Leningrad, and later in other major cities, which made it possible to become the first Western 24-hour channel broadcast in the USSR.

-Nirvana led the rapid transition to the rise of alternative rock and grunge on MTV in 1991, releasing a video clip for the song "Smells Like Teen Spirit" by Nirvana.
+Nirvana led the rapid transition to the rise of alternative rock and grunge on MTV in 1991, releasing a music video for the song "Smells Like Teen Spirit" by Nirvana.
 In the early-mid-1990s, MTV added gangsta rappers with a less pop sound to its rotation, such as Tupac Shakur, The Notorious B.I.G., Wu-Tang Clan, Ice Cube, Warren G, Ice-T, Dr. Dre, Us and Snoop Dogg.